 Some have even made an offer that families can live in the vacant houses/ apartments without paying rent for the first month.
 Well, the decline in the residential rents has alarmed many people.
 The owners are desperately looking for tenants.

-Today I want to share my personal experience how I forced the landlord of my building to reduce the rent from SR 50,000 per annum to SR 42,000 per annum.
+Today I want to share my personal experience how I forced the landlord of my building to reduce the rent from SR 42,000 per annum to SR 36,000 per annum.
 I live in a building which has 32 flats.
-All of us were paying a rent of SR 50,000 per annum.

-Next year Value Added Tax will be implemented and the dependent fee will also observe an increase.
-In such a scenario more expats would be leaving the Kingdom.
+Next year, more expats would be leaving the Kingdom.
 If more expats leave Saudi Arabia, we might end up with a huge decline in residential rents and many people might suffer from it.